devshadow1/web2-discord-post/README.md

 - Node.js
 - npm packages:
-  - discord.js: Interacts with the Discord API.
+  - discord.js
-  - chalk: Colors your console output.
+  - chalk
-  - wio.db: Provides simple database management.
+  - wio.db
-  - http and express: Provide web server functionality.
+  - http and express

 If you encounter any issues, feel free to reach out to me via Instagram (@c3n4p).